Period Talk: PMS & period pain - can we even see it as a positive thing?

 If you're feeling really bad, you feel like you're sinking into depression and just want to cry all day, do it!
 Cancel everything, go to bed, cry, let it all out.
 Allow the pressure to escape and when you're done, see what you feel like.
 Maybe a walk in the fresh air?
 Sit on the couch with a delicious meal and watch your favorite movie?
 Chatting with friends and family?
 Or would you prefer a warm bath and to be alone?
 Anything is okay as long as it feels good.

-If you have the feeling that you can no longer cope with your thoughts on your own, that you feel overwhelmed and helpless, I would like to advise you to seek help.
+If you feel that you can no longer cope with your thoughts on your own and feel overwhelmed and helpless, I would like to advise you to seek help.
 PMS is certainly a factor that clouds your mind, but the fear of this time and the lack of confidence in yourself makes it worse.
 You don't have to go through it alone.
 Go to your GP, talk about your worries and your feelings, get a referral to a therapist or psychologist.
 Take the time to find the right person for you and work together to build a strategy for the dark days.
 In many cases, PMS takes place in the mind.
 And can be alleviated through conversations and new insights.

 For physical pain: